Patrick871/Patrick871.github.io/index.md

 ## Welcome to Patrick's First Page

  [editor on GitHub](https://github.com/Patrick871/Patrick871.github.io/edit/master/index.md)
 This my first time to create a website, for the robotics team needs one website to let others know our existence.

+# I'm in CowTech First Robotics Team

+I've been in this robotics team since 2018 December, and I am a highschool senior now.
+I enjoy the process of making robot; moreover, it is insanely fun with teammates who passionate for the same thing.

+### This is what we are working on...

+- Recruitment
+- Research Project
+- Documentaion
+- CowTech Website
+- Maybe Podcast - COWCAST
+- DEMOS at the farmers market
+- T-shirt Catapult
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for